cosmos/mainnet/params/README.md

 ### Market Module

-- `"daily_swap_limit"`: "0.01".
+- `"daily_swap_limit": "0.01"`.
 We impose a 1% swap cap on Luna inflation for market trades.
 In practice, this means that the daily inflation of Luna is at most 1%.

 ### Treasury Module